Skip to main content

 SHARING SEXUALLY EXPLICIT MATERIAL

-Perpetrators often share sexualized material in order to normalize sex.
+Perpetrators often share sexual content and sexualized material in order to normalize sexual activity and behavior.
 They will use sexual terms freely in the presence of your child.
-They will show sexualized pictures or videos.
-They will often begin a sexualized relationship through messaging or texting first.
+They may show sexualized pictures or videos and may often begin a sexualized relationship through messaging or texting first.
+Exposing children to sexual content is a form of desensitizing them to inappropriate topics and escalating towards abusive interactions.

 06